RampantCereal/3D-Engine/README.md

 # 3D Engine
  C++ 3D engine with modern pipeline features

- Initially done as part of a course on modern computer graphics.
+ Initially done as part of a course on modern computer graphics, imparted by Javier Agenjo, teacher of the UPF.
+ The basis of the project was his framework which wraps around SDL2 and some of OpenGL's functionality.

  The features of the engine are as follows:

  - Deferred Rendering pipeline (with an option to see all Gbuffers)